Activity Information

 • Assisting with Special Olympics

-• Assisting at a hospital, shelter, day care or nursing home
+• Assisting at a hospital, shelter, day care, or care facility

 • Volunteering as a camp counselor